joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Service deployed by this plan

-This plan creates a load balancer and autoscaling group with a dns entry for the service of the format
+This plan creates a load balancer and autoscaling group with an **optional (from version 3.7) dns entry for the service.
+You can now define the last part of the hostname.
+By default this is the vpc ID via the magic default value of 'vpc_id' with the format

   	name = "${var.environment_name}-${data.aws_region.current.name}-${var.vpc}-bastion-service.${var.dns_domain}"

 e.g.

-	dev-eu-west-1-vpc_12345688-bastion-service.yourdomain.com
+   module default: `dev-ap-northeast-1-vpc-1a23b456d7890-bastion-service.yourdomain.com`

+but you can pass a custom string, or an empty value to omit this. e.g.

+  `bastion_vpc_name  = "compute"` gives `dev-ap-northeast-1-compute-bastion-service.yourdomain.com`

+  `bastion_vpc_name = ""` gives ` dev-ap-northeast-1-bastion-service.yourdomain.com`

-this ensures a consistent and obvious naming format for each combination of AWS account and region that does not collide if multiple vpcs are deployed per region.
+In any event this ensures a consistent and obvious naming format for each combination of AWS account and region that does not collide if multiple vpcs are deployed per region.

 The container shell prompt is set similarly but with a systemd incremented counter, e.g. for 'aws_user'